checkout/checkout-sdk-ruby/README.md

 end
 ```

-# :book: Documentation

-You can see the [SDK documentation here](https://checkout.github.io/checkout-sdk-ruby/getting_started/).

 # :dash: Quickstart

 #### Source Type: `token`

-A card token can be obtained using one of Checkout.com's JavaScript frontend solutions such as [Frames](https://docs.checkout.com/docs/frames "Frames") or any of the [mobile SDKs](https://docs.checkout.com/docs/sdks#section-mobile-sdk-libraries "Mobile SDKs")
+A card token can be obtained using one of Checkout.com's JavaScript frontend solutions such as [Frames](https://www.checkout.com/docs/integrate/frames "Frames") or any of the [mobile SDKs](https://www.checkout.com/docs/integrate/sdks#Mobile_SDK_libraries "Mobile SDKs")

 ```ruby
 payment_request_source = CheckoutSdk::PaymentRequestSource.new